kurmasz/poprawa/README.md

 This is what your high-level workflow would look like if you use our code without modifications:

 1. Edit a Ruby config file so that it describes the desired gradebook structure (e.g., assignment categories).
-2. Obtain/prepare a .csv file containing student names and other information.
+2. Obtain/prepare a `.csv` file containing student names and other information.
 3. Run the `workbook_builder` script which takes the config and `.csv` files as input then generates an empty `.xlsx` workbook.
 4. Enter marks in the grade workbook.
 5. Periodically run the `gh_progress_report` script to generate a progress report for each student in markdown format.

 We use GitHub to make the progress reports available to the students.
 Specifically,
-1. Students use [https://classroom.github.com/](GitHub Classroom) to create a precisely-named GitHub repository to which the instructor has write access.
+1. Students use [GitHub Classroom](https://classroom.github.com/) to create a precisely-named GitHub repository to which the instructor has write access.
-2. Instructors add each student's GitHub account name to the gradebook's "info" section.
+2. Instructors add each student's GitHub account name to the gradebook's "info" worksheet.
    * This is a manual process because our courses are typically 25 to 40 students.
 (Not big enough to need automation.)
 3. The script `gh-progress_report` writes each progress report to the `README.md` file in the student's GitHub repository, then pushes the changes.